Fahad-Mahmood/Meteor-Blog/README.md

  ## InCompleted Tasks
-  Make guest and admin users
-  authentication according to admin users
+    Assign role to users (admin and guest) authentication according to admin users